Herbal Insights Deep Dive: How to Use Rose Petals and Herbal Pairings

 Lemon Balm

-Lemon balm, much like rose, is an aromatic herb with a mild astringent action and an affinity for the nervous system.
-They are both calming and nourishing to the heart and make a wonderful pair for nervousness, easing sadness and opening the heart.
+Lemon balm, much like rose, is an aromatic herb with a mild action.
+They are both calming and nourishing to the heart and make a wonderful pair for opening the heart.
 Its delicate lemon-mint flavor blends with rose petals in tea blends.

 Shop Lemon Balm »